houen/ssm/README.md

 In order to be 100% safe after offboarding a developer all secrets would need to be rotated.
 A good middle ground here is to rotate the very most sensitive ones, such as database passwords or similar.

 ## Security suggestions
+## Suggestions for use
+### Update secrets in a single branch
+In order to minimize conflicts, secrets should as much as possible be updated in a single git branch named as such, e.g 142-add-redis-db-password.
+Then the Redis db password is added and distributed to all developers in a short-turnaround pull request.
+This lowers the risk of conflicts, since the new secrets file will be merged into master and distributed quickly.

 ### Layered security / Defense-in-depth
 It is a good idea to protect your important / dangerous secrets behind [multiple layers of security](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)).